Overnight Cinnamon Rolls are the perfect way to enjoy fresh, hot cinnamon rolls early in the morning without the 4AM wakeup call!

 When I make cinnamon rolls it seems like I’m either baking for a big crowd or just a few people at home.
 This recipe is perfect for one 9×13 pan yielding 12 cinnamon rolls.
 If I’m making overnight cinnamon rolls for a crowd, I double this recipe and use a jelly roll pan for baking.

-Cutting cinnamon roll dough is easy if you have a sharp knife, or a pastry scraper works well as long as the edge is sharp.
+Cutting cinnamon roll dough is easy if you have a sharp knife, or a pastry scraper if the edge is sharp.
 I’ve found a stainless steel edge is ideal for cutting cinnamon roll dough.
 Dental floss works well too, just make sure it is not flavored!
 One time I used mint flavored floss and could taste it on my cinnamon rolls.
 Not a good combo!

 The best cream cheese cinnamon roll frosting